matuzo/matuzoat/src/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score.md

 <blockquote>That would be a wonderful read!
 Here’s one for a11y audit:<br> `&lt;img src=picture.png alt=picture.png&gt;`</blockquote>

-I thought it would be a fantastic idea to not just try to mess with as many people as possible, but get rewarded with a perfect lighthouse score on top.
+I thought it would be a fantastic idea to not just try to mess with as many people as possible, but get rewarded with a perfect Lighthouse score on top.

 ## Let’s exclude as many people as possible